saltyrtc/saltyrtc-meta/Task-WebRTC.md

 reliable/unreliable data channels while guaranteeing complete messages in any case.

 Each wrapped data channel id has its own overflow number and sequence number.
 The overflow and sequence number SHALL persist once a data channel has been stored.
 The numbers MUST be restored once a data channel id is being reused.
 This is absolutely vital to prevent reusing a nonce!
+Due to a bug in older Chromium-based implementations, the implementation MUST check that a newly created data channel does not use a data channel id of another data channel instance that is currently *open*.

 # Signalling Channel Handover